payne911/libgdx-desktop-multiplayer-template/utils/commands.md

 Some useful commands:

-* ``docker logs -f $(docker ps -qf "name=marvelous")`` : finds the container ID of a container which contains the word "marvelous" in its container name, and then launches a real-time printing of its internal logs.
+* ``docker logs -f $(docker ps -qf "name=deadly")`` : finds the container ID of a container which contains the word "deadly" in its container name, and then launches a real-time following of its internal logs.